k0kola/k0kola/README.md

 ### Hi there

-My name is Hanwen, a second-year majoring in Computer Science and Mathematics at Northeastern University.
-I am currently seeking a data analyst and actuary co-op from January to June 2026.
+My name is Hanwen, a third-year student majoring in Computer Science and Mathematics at Northeastern University.
+I love numbers, patterns, and figures.
+They form a fantastic language of the world - Mathematics.
+I am learning my second SOA Exam - Financial Mathematics, and looking for opportunities to become an actuary.
 Feel free to reach me at jin.han@northeastern.edu! ;)))

 <!--
 **k0kola/k0kola** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.